 Everywhere you turn, there is someone out there telling you how you must drink more water to be healthy.
-Yes, this is true—water is essential to our bodies, and most of us could use more of it each day.
+Well, yes, this is true—water is essential to our bodies, and most of us could use more of it each day.
 But no one ever tells you how to drink more water.
-Today, we’ll focus on how we can make a habit of consuming a healthy, optimal amount of eater each day.
+Today, we’ll focus on how we can make a habit of consuming a healthy, optimal amount of water each day.

 But first, let’s look at some fun facts about drinking water:

 - The average person could live without food for nearly a month, but we could only survive about one week without water—that’s how essential water is to human life.
 Some of us can’t go a day without coffee, but that’s a different story.

 - Good hydration can prevent arthritis.
 With plenty of water in your body, there is less friction in your joints, thus less chance of developing arthritis.